hjhuney/An-Intro-to-Scala/README.md

 ## "Hello World" in VS Code**

-We want need a code editor till we're a few lessons in, but if you also want to make sure Scala works properly in VS Code, then go to File -> New File.
+We won't need a code editor till we're a few lessons in, but if you also want to make sure Scala works properly in VS Code, then go to File -> New File.
 Save your file as "hello_world.scala".
 Enter the correct code in the file and then save.

 Now open your terminal: View -> Terminal.
 Enter "spark-shell" in the terminal just as we did in the command prompt.
 To run the program, enter: